Alliedium/awesome-devops/06_proxmox_lvm_resize_disk_ssh_access_backups_25-aug-2022/README.md

 ```

 Now you can disable access by password.
-To do this, edit the sshd_config file on the machine you are connecting to:
+To do this, edit the `sshd_config` file on the machine you are connecting to:

 ```
 sudo sed -i "s/PermitRootLogin yes/PermitRootLogin no/; s/PasswordAuthentication yes/PasswordAuthentication no/" /etc/ssh/sshd_config
 ```

-Run `sudo cat /etc/ssh/sshd_config` in order to make sure that the following lines are not commented have the values as below:
+Run `sudo cat /etc/ssh/sshd_config` in order to make sure that the following lines are not commented and have the values as below:

 ```
 PermitRootLogin no